openshift/enhancements/enhancements/network/ovn-kubernetes-ipsec.md

   respect to a cluster that has not been enabled with IPsec.
 - In order to test any issues with version skew, an IPsec-enabled cluster should be upgraded while active.
+- IPsec should be enabled and disabled at runtime to ensure continued correct functioning of the cluster.

 Additional CI jobs could potentially be added at a later stage.